japinell/KU-CBC-Homework-17-RegEx-Tutorial/regex-tutorial.md

 ### Grouping Constructs

 Round brackets ("()") are used in regular expressions to group blocks, that is, to apply an operator to the entire group defined in parentheses.
-This is different to using square brackets ("[]"), which are used to define character classes; and curly braces ("{}"), which are used by the repetition operators.
+This is different to using square brackets ("[]"), which are used to define [Character Classes](#character-classes); and curly braces ("{}"), which are used by the [Quantifier](#quantifiers) operators.
 For example, to match "Hello" and "Hello World", one could write the following regular expression:

 ```bash
 const match = /^Hello (World)?/g.test("Hello ");